fostroll/toxine/doc/README_TEXT_PREPROCESSOR.md

 **NB:** you have to create the instance of `TextPreprocessor`.
 The method `process_text` is not static.

-Normalizing punctuation also can be done without full processing:
+Normalizing punctuation can also be done without full text processing:
 ```python
 text = TextPreprocessor().norm_punct(text, islf_eos=True, istab_eos=True,
                                      ignore_case=False)